manticoresoftware/manticoresearch/manual/english/Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md

 * `Content-Type: application/x-ndjson`
 * The data should be formatted as newline-delimited JSON (NDJSON).
 Essentially, this means that each line should contain exactly one JSON statement and end with a newline `\n` and possibly `\r`.

 The `/bulk` endpoint supports 'insert', 'replace', 'delete', and 'update' queries.
 Keep in mind that you can direct operations to multiple tables, but transactions are only possible for a single table.
 If you specify more, Manticore will gather operations directed to one table into a single transaction.
-When the table changes, it will commit the collected operations and initiate a new transaction on the new table.
+When the table changes, it will commit the collected operations and initiate a new transaction.
 An empty line separating batches also leads to committing the previous batch and starting a new transaction.
+A request containing no operations, whether its body is empty or contains only empty or whitespace-only lines, is a successful no-op and returns an empty `items` array.

 In the response for a `/bulk` request, you can find the following fields:
 * "errors": shows whether any errors occurred (true/false)